 ITRI – International Turfgrass Research Initiative

 Sustainable agronomy is the most prevalent area of interest.
-In light of increasing pesticide regulations, warmer weather patterns, and more frequent droughts and irrigation restrictions in many parts of the world, all parties agreed that integrated pest management (IPM) and water conservation are important foci of the initiative.
-Another important focus is biodiversity research in turfgrass management, which is essential to foster ecological balance by understanding and preserving diverse ecosystems within turfgrass and golf course landscapes.
+Considering increasing pesticide regulations, warmer weather patterns, and more frequent droughts and irrigation restrictions in many parts of the world, all parties agreed that integrated pest management (IPM) and water conservation are key subjects for the initiative.
+Another important focus is biodiversity research in turfgrass management, which is essential to foster an ecological balance by understanding and preserving diverse ecosystems within turfgrass and golf course landscapes.
 A better understanding of the carbon balance in turfgrass management globally is crucial for understanding the impact of turfgrass on greenhouse gas emissions and net carbon sequestration.
-The following specific topics are prioritized:
+The following specific topics have been agreed on and prioritized:

 • Integrated pest/turfgrass management